 What exactly do you mean by the term exposure?

 Exposure means that you have spent more than 15 minutes at a distance of six feet or less with someone who has tested positive for COVID-19 starting from 48 hours before the person began feeling sick until the time the person was isolated (or for an asymptomatic person, 48 hours prior to positive test collection).

 What’s the plan for the Caf?

-The Apple Dining Room (or the Caf, if you’ve been on campus long) will be open to students only during the Fall 2020 semester.
-To create a one-way traffic pattern, students will enter through the exit door and leave through the double doors where you’ve traditionally swiped your card.
-We will have an Express Lane for those students who want to get their food and leave quickly.
+The Apple Dining Room (or the Caf, if you’ve been on campus long) will be open to students and staff during the Spring 2021 semester, but employees must carry out.
+The traffic pattern has been adjusted from the Fall 2020 semester, so follow posted traffic flow markers.
 We will also practice social distancing in the Caf, so expect more space between tables and chairs.
 Additional seating for students will be available in the President’s Dining Room as well as at bistro tables on the balcony overlooking the main dining hall.
 While we love the conversation and fun that happens around tables in the Caf, we do ask that students leave soon after eating to free up tables for other hungry students.

 Will the hours for the Caf be any different?